Ian McCall (footballer): Partick Thistle

+Ayr United

-After three years out of the game, McCall was appointed manager of Ayr United in January 2015.
+After four years out of the game, McCall was appointed manager of Ayr United in January 2015.
 He led the "Honest Men" to promotion to the Scottish Championship through the play-offs in May 2016.
 They were relegated the following season in May 2017.
 McCall then led an instant promotion back to the second tier in the following season by winning the Scottish League One title.
 Ayr reached the promotion playoffs in 2018–19.
 McCall left the club in September 2019 to rejoin Partick Thistle.

+Partick Thistle (second spell)

 During his second stint as Thistle manager, McCall won promotion to the Championship in 2020–21.
-This had followed their relegation in the 2019–20 season, which had been curtailed by the Covid-19 pandemic.
+This had followed their relegation in the 2019–20 season, which had been curtailed by the COVID-19 pandemic.
 McCall left the club on 12 February 2023, following a Scottish Cup defeat against Rangers.

+Clyde

+McCall was appointed Clyde manager in November 2023.
+He led the club to League Two survival despite being once ten points adrift in February.
+In October, amid a winless run of seven matches which left the Bully Wee second bottom of the league, McCall departed the club by mutual consent.

 Media work

 McCall has worked for a number of years as a media pundit.
 McCall commented, "I can't really slag my bosses at the BBC because they're my pals."